RealTimeChris/simdjson/doc/basics.md

 As with `parser.iterate`, when calling  `parser.iterate_many(string)`, no copy is made of the provided string input.
 The provided memory buffer may be accessed each time a JSON document is parsed.
 Calling `parser.iterate_many(string)` on a  temporary string buffer (e.g., `docs = parser.parse_many("[1,2,3]"_padded)`) is unsafe (and will not compile) because the  `document_stream` instance needs access to the buffer to return the JSON documents.

 The `iterate_many` function can also take an optional parameter `size_t batch_size` which defines the window processing size.
 It is set by default to a large value (`1000000` corresponding to 1 MB).
-None of your JSON documents should exceed this window size, or else you will get  the error `simdjson::CAPACITY`.
-You cannot set this window size larger than 4 GB: you will get  the error `simdjson::CAPACITY`.
+None of your JSON documents should exceed this window size, or else you will get  the error `simdjson2::CAPACITY`.
+You cannot set this window size larger than 4 GB: you will get  the error `simdjson2::CAPACITY`.
 The smaller the window size is, the less memory the function will use.
 Setting the window size too small (e.g., less than 100 kB) may also impact performance negatively.
 Leaving it to 1 MB is expected to be a good choice, unless you have some larger documents.

 The following toy examples illustrates how to get capacity errors.
 It is an artificial example since you should never use a `batch_size` of 50 bytes (it is far too small).